One Meal A Day.

 BMR – Basal Metabolic Rate (amount of calories to perform normal body function like pumping blood through your body, providing energy for your brain, etc.)

-TDEE – Total Daily Energy Expenditure (similar to BMR but it’s adjusted on how active you are i.e. working twice a day/heavy labor job vs a desk job/sedentary lifestyle and how much calories you need to maintain your current weight)
+TDEE – Total Daily Energy Expenditure (similar to BMR but it’s adjusted on how active you are i.e. working twice a day/heavy labor job vs a desk job/sedentary lifestyle and how many calories you need to maintain your current weight)

 Calorie Deficit – any amount of calories eaten below your TDEE to encourage fat loss